 I loved this unique Peter Pan story that had me thinking about the true meaning of Neverland and the stories of the lost boys.
 Wendy Darling and her parents have never been able to move on after her brothers disappeared mysteriously five years ago.

 Wendy has no memories of the 6 months she was gone and no explanation for why she came home and her brothers didn’t.
 Now, as children start to go missing again, it feels too similar to be a coincidence.
-This is a smart, well-written, well thought out twisted Peter Pan story.
+This is a smart, well-written, well-thought-out, twisted Peter Pan story.
 This pick is perfect for a list of the best YA fantasy books and it is also one of the best paranormal books for teens.

 This Peter Pan retelling finds Peter aboard a ship of sailors.
 He and a bunch of other orphans aboard the ship have to protect a treasure locked in a chest hidden on the ship from pirate captain Black Stache.